r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 External libraries are where possible installed via minor modifications to Simon Urbanek's 'recipes' at https://github.com/R-macos/recipes .
-The main exceptions are those which need to use dynamic libraries (such as openmpi).
+The main exceptions are those which need to use dynamic libraries (such as openmpi and libmariadb).

 Currently this uses PROJ 9.4.1, GEOS 3.13.0, GDAL 3.9.2.
-(GDAL needs manual patching of gdal-config.)
+(GDAL needs manual patching of gdal-config, so not installed via recioes.)

 pandoc is their binary arm64 Mac build, currently 3.4 (and updated often).